sharpestghost/task10_epam_streams_p2/README.md

 | *easiestTask* | Return the task with highest average score |
 | *printableStringCollector* | Return a collector that forms a special printable String as described below. |

+**Important**: Count average values including tasks that a student did not try to solve (with 0 score).
+See the Printable String Spec example.

 #### Printable String spec
 A multiline String containing a formatted table of all results and total values and marks.\
 Headers are required.\